-A pattern of development that has continued to promote an auto-centric environment, especially in newer parts of Fargo, has been how off-street parking has been incorporated into development site design.
+Design of off-street parking has continued to promote an auto-centric environment, especially in newer parts of Fargo.
 For example, some recent mixed-use development in South Fargo includes parking located between the building and the street, degrading the pedestrian realm in favor of automobiles.
-Concerns were expressed by City staff and stakeholders that existing regulations do not provide guidance to best locate off-street parking within a site, creating the potential to impede City initiatives focused on creating active, walkable, or multi-modal environments.
+City staff and stakeholders expressed concern that existing regulations do not provide guidance on how to locate off-street parking within a site, potentially impeding City initiatives focused on creating active, walkable, or multi-modal environments.
 For more details, refer to Section 3.4.2 (Development Standards).

 Despite the promotion of funding and activating parking structures identified in Go2030, the LDC does not provide design guidance for parking structures, such as how they should interface with the street or required placement to maximize use.
-For example, the DMU district already includes several parking structures, with the potential for more as growth and activity increases in Downtown Fargo.
-However, the DMU district provides no standards on the preferred location of parking structures and adjacent uses.
+For example, the area zoned as DMU already includes several parking structures, with the potential for more as growth and activity increases in Downtown Fargo.
+However, the DMU district provides no standards on the preferred location of parking structures and adjacent uses in downtown.
 While Section 20-0212 (DMU, Downtown Mixed-Use) does include a section on screening of parking lots and structures, the standards are minimal and could produce different results per project due to lack of design specificity.
 For more details, refer to Section 3.4.2 (Development Standards).